 Treatment and Medication

-One of the most recommended methods of killing ich is to raise the temperature to 86 degrees Fahrenheit (30 degrees Celsius) over days to not shock any inhabitants.
-By leaving the temperature this high, we are speeding up the life cycle of ich while also killing off any tomites that have been released or are attached to components in the water.
+One of the most recommended methods of killing Ich for mild cases is to raise the temperature to 86 degrees Fahrenheit (30 degrees Celsius) over the course of a few days to not shock any inhabitants.
+Additional adding in some aquarium salt can work by causing the tomites to die off in their free swimming stage.
+By leaving the temperature this high, we are speeding up the life cycle of Ich while also killing off any tomites that have been released or are attached to components in the water.
+Once two weeks have passed at this temperature, slowly decrease the temperature over the period of a few days back to the normal levels.
+If you notice any fish breathing heavily (or at the surface of the water), add in extra surface aeration methods such as an airstone with an air pump or if you have a filter try to lower the water level so that it creates extra water movement.

-Another method that is highly recommended when treating for ich is to use formalin, malachite green, or a mixture of both of them combined.
-When using any medicine, it is recommended to remove any carbon from the filter media and to also turn off any UV sterilizers or protein skimmers during usage.
-It is recommended to remove all decorations in the tank before using malachite green as it can stain them a slight shade of green throughout the treatment and if you have any sensitive species within your aquarium please use these medicines at roughly half strength.
+Another method that is highly recommended for mild or serve cases when treating for Ich is to use formalin, malachite green, or a mixture of both of them combined.
+When using any medicine, it is recommended to remove any carbon from the filter media, turn off any UV sterilizers or protein skimmers during usage.
 We recommend following the product's instructions on the bottle when using either of these products.

 Due to the way that this disease spreads and affects the inhabitants, the best prevention methods are to always make sure that you quarantine anything that you place inside of your water (this includes any plants, inhabitants, decorations, and more).
 Thus, when you do let them adjust to your water and you truly see how they are acting, eating and if they have any symptoms or signs, we will either start to get a better understanding if they are infected or learn about what possible other diseases they might have.